roboogle/gtkmvc3/gtkmvco/docs/quickstart/index.rst

-.. pygtkmvc documentation master file, created by sphinx-quickstart on Mon Mar 23 18:58:19 2009.
+.. pygtkmvc3 documentation master file, created by sphinx-quickstart on Mon Mar 23 18:58:19 2009.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 ====================
-gtkmvc in 45 minutes
+gtkmvc3 in 45 minutes
 ====================

-This document presents gtkmvc for those who are in hurry, or for curious people who want to have a quick overview of gtkmvc features and capabilities.
+This document presents gtkmvc3 for those who are in hurry, or for curious people who want to have a quick overview of gtkmvc3 features and capabilities.

 .. warning::
  This document is not exhaustive, as many important details are not described.
-For a complete information refer to the User Manual and to the Tutorial, both coming along with gtkmvc.
+For a complete information refer to the User Manual and to the Tutorial, both coming along with gtkmvc3.

  It is assumed you already know *Python*, *pygtk* and have some experience with *design issues*.
- However, here you will find a short introduction presenting the main actors that are going to play a role into an GUI application based on gtkmvc.
+ However, here you will find a short introduction presenting the main actors that are going to play a role into an GUI application based on gtkmvc3.

 ------------
 Introduction
 ------------

-What is gtkmvc, and what it does
+What is gtkmvc3, and what it does
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-gtkmvc is a thin framework for developing GUI applications with
+gtkmvc3 is a thin framework for developing GUI applications with
 Python and the pygtk toolkit.

 1. It helps you to organize the source code of your application.